A fan’s guide – the club from early doors to today

-With their distinctive red lightning-bolt stripe (‘rayo’), the flagship club of working-class Vallecas only became Rayo Vallecano as late as 1995.
+With their distinctive red lightning-bolt stripe (‘rayo’), the flagship club of working-class Vallecas became Rayo Vallecano in 1947.
 Before then, the club was the Rayo Athletics Association, with a modest history dating back to 1924.

 Gaining promotion to the top flight in 1977, shortly after the inauguration of the intimate Estadio de Vallecas where they remained unbeaten all that season, Rayo only managed three seasons in La Liga before another decade with the smaller fish.

 Promotion in 1989 thanks to a goal from England international Laurie Cunningham, who had come to Spain after a big-money transfer from WBA to Real Madrid, but whose injuries prevented him from realising his true potential.
 Weeks later, he was killed when his car overturned on the motorway outside Madrid.

 Another folk hero at Rayo, goalkeeper Willy Agbonavbare, is best known for his heroic saves against Real Madrid in 1992-93.
 After dropping out of favour, his career dipped, and he died in poverty in Madrid in 2015 after fans had raised money for his children to visit from Nigeria.

 In the early 1990s, controversial businessman José María Ruiz-Mateos assumed control of Rayo, passing ownership to his wife, Teresa Rivero, who became the first female president of a top-flight Spanish club.